Tim Nicholls

-Timothy James Nicholls (born 6 April 1965) is an Australian politician and a former leader of the Liberal National Party of Queensland.
-He served as the Treasurer of Queensland and the Minister for Trade of that state between March/April 2012 and 14 February 2015.
-He is the member for Clayfield in the Legislative Assembly of Queensland and Minister for Health and Ambulance Services in the Crisafulli ministry.
+Timothy James Nicholls (born 6 April 1965) is an Australian politician who served as Leader of the Liberal National Party of Queensland (LNP) and Leader of the Opposition in Queensland from 2016 to 2017.
+He previously served as Treasurer of Queensland and Minister for Trade between March/April 2012 and February 2015 under Premier Campbell Newman.
+Nicholls has been the member for Clayfield in the Legislative Assembly of Queensland since 2006 and Minister for Health and Ambulance Services in the Crisafulli ministry since 2024.

-He was originally a member of the Liberal Party, including a stint as its deputy leader, but joined the Liberal National Party in 2008 when the Liberal Party and the National Party merged in Queensland.
+He was originally a member of the Liberal Party, including a stint as its deputy leader (20072008), but joined the LNP in 2008 when the Liberal Party and the National Party merged in Queensland.

 Education

 Nicholls was educated at Trinity Grammar School in Melbourne and the Anglican Church Grammar School in Brisbane.

 He completed a Bachelor of Laws at Queensland University of Technology.